frontity/docs/architecture/README.md

 ### Add a cache layer on top

-If your hosting service doesn't provide cache, you may want to look for an additional solution (it could be a CDN), as it is key to improve your web performance.
+If your hosting service doesn't provide cache, you may want to look for an additional solution (it could be a CDN), as it is key to improving your web performance.

-Furthermore, according to our experience working with media publishers, we suggest you to look for a service offering [**stale-while-revalidate**](https://www.keycdn.com/blog/keycdn-supports-stale-while-revalidate), the best cache technique for this type of architecture.
+Furthermore, according to our experience working with media publishers, we suggest that you to look for a service offering [**stale-while-revalidate**](https://www.keycdn.com/blog/keycdn-supports-stale-while-revalidate), which is the best cache technique for this type of architecture.

 **💡 Recommendation:**

 We have tested many solutions for CDN and stale-while-revalidate, and we consider that the best options for this approach are [KeyCDN](https://www.keycdn.com) and [StackPath](https://www.stackpath.com/).

-If you use Zeit Now, the serverless option we recommend, you won't have to worry about these as it offers both things: a CDN and the stale-while-revalidate technique (or [Serverless Pre-Rendering](https://zeit.co/blog/serverless-pre-rendering) as they name it).
-This way, you don't have to add anything else.
+If you use Zeit Now, the serverless option we recommend, you won't have to worry about these as it offers both things: a CDN and the stale-while-revalidate technique (or [Serverless Pre-Rendering](https://zeit.co/blog/serverless-pre-rendering) as they call it).
+This way, you won't have to add anything else.

 ## Our recommended solution